ThunderArtist/spt-launcher-linux/README.md

 - Build results are stored in `project/Build.Linux`

 ## Server Endpoints

 If you just want to mess with the server endpoints, you can use this [postman collection](https://gofile.io/d/kCzmze)

+## Thank you to the SPT developers and maintainers <3

+Thank you for creating and maintaining the SPT project.
+The modding community is lovely and the open source culture is awesome!

+I've tried my best to keep this fork's changes separate from the original code so that it would be easy to merge.
+Feel free to contact me if you need assistance merging this with your official repo :)